 University of Washington College of Engineering UW Information Technology College of Education

 Communication Hints

 Treat people with disabilities with the same respect and consideration with which you treat others.
-Here are some helpful hints when it comes to delivering a presentation, hosting an exhibit, and otherwise relating to people with disabilities.
+There are no strict rules when it comes to relating to people with disabilities.
+However, here are some helpful hints.

 General